-A monthly online newsletter with product news, data releases and projects relating to the minerals and energy exploration industry.
+A monthly online newsletter with product news, data releases and project highlights relating to the minerals and energy exploration industries.

 - Update on geophysical data releases

 The Stavely Greenfields Drilling Project is a collaborative program being undertaken in the prospective Stavely Zone of western Victoria with the Geological Survey of Victoria, in partnership with the Deep Exploration Technologies Cooperative Research Centre (DET CRC).
 The program will involve the drilling of 15 holes through cover into fresh basement rocks in order to test geological models and assess the potential for a range of mineral systems, with a focus on porphyry copper-gold and volcanic-hosted massive sulphide systems.